haylahi/odoo_attachments_update/README.md

 Todo :
+ - use getpass for a pwd prompt instead of using argparse opt
  - create files with migrated and failed attachement ids
  - send theses files by email
  - maybe a better and fully migration of the attachments for older Odoo version to Odoo 8